WrestleMania 39: Reception

 WrestleMania 39 was the highest-grossing WWE event in history, generating a gate of $21.6 million.
 Although WWE claimed attendance numbers of 80,497 on Night 1 and 81,395 on Night 2 (161,892 total), wrestling journalist and historian Dave Meltzer contested these figures, saying they sold 67,303 and 67,553 tickets respectively, with maximum capacities of 67,530 and 67,603.
 Over the two days, more than 500 million views and 11 million hours of video content was streamed via social media.
-The event also received generally positive reviews from critics, who praised the Undisputed WWE Tag Team Championship match, the Men's WrestleMania Showcase match, Logan Paul vs. Seth "Freakin" Rollins, Rey Mysterio vs. Dominik Mysterio, and the Hell in a Cell match.
+The event also received generally positive reviews from critics, who praised the Undisputed WWE Tag Team Championship match, the Men's WrestleMania Showcase match, Logan Paul vs. Seth Rollins, Rey vs. Dominik Mysterio, and the Hell in a Cell match.
 The SmackDown Women's Championship match was also lauded by critics, with professional wrestling journalist Dave Meltzer calling it "among the best women's matches in WWE history".
 However, while the Undisputed WWE Universal Championship match was also praised, its ending was criticized for its repetitiveness.
 Meltzer gave five-star ratings to both the Undisputed WWE Tag Team Championship match on Night 1 and the Intercontinental Championship match on Night 2; these were the first WrestleMania matches to be awarded five stars by Meltzer since Bret Hart vs. "Stone Cold" Steve Austin at WrestleMania 13 in 1997.
+In 2025, Drew McIntyre said that the Intercontinental Championship triple threat match was "probably my favorite match ever", adding that he was "so proud of it" and praised both Gunther and Sheamus.